 When Are You Responsible for Imputed Interest?

 It’s not just zero-interest loans that are impacted by the imputed interest rules.
-If your business makes or receives below market interest loans, you can also be taxed.
+If your business makes or receives below market interest loans, you also can be taxed.

 Owners of privately held companies may loan money to their companies.
-This is particularly common in the start-up phase.
+This is particularly common in the startup phase.
 The IRS will review these transactions closely.
 They want to make sure these are actual loans and not just a way to provide compensation, dividends or equity contributions.
 Shortfalls may be funded by the owner’s personal funds rather than taking out a loan from a financial institution.
 These are usually recorded as liabilities on the company balance sheet.

 When businesses have profits available, they may decide to loan money to shareholders.
 They are usually recorded as an asset on the company balance sheet.
 If the loans are at below-market interest, the IRS might classify them as compensation, equity transactions or dividends.
 If business loans are more than $10,000 to any shareholder, you will be required to charge what the IRS determines as a fair market rate.
 If you do not, the shareholders will be subject to the imputed interest rules.